immersivecognition/lab-docs/README.md

 * Create a new file in the [repository](https://github.com/immersivecognition/lab-docs) at the path /link-name/README.md
 * Add your markdown content
 * The link is accessible via `http://immersivecognition.github.io/lab-docs/link-name`
-* Add the link to the contents above
+* Add the link to the contents above with the relative url as just `link-name`.